Thoughts on CubicWeb 4.0

 This is a fairly technical post talking about the structural changes I would like to see in CubicWeb's near future.
 Let's call that CubicWeb 4.0!
 It also drafts ideas on how to go from here to there.
 Draft, really.
 But that will eventually turn into a nice roadmap hopefully.

-most bad).
+Some parts of cubicweb are sometimes too hairy for different reasons (some good, most bad).
 This participates in the difficulty to get started quickly.
 The goal of CubicWeb 4.0 should be to make things simpler :

 - Fix some bad old design.

 - Stop reinventing the wheel and use widely used libraries in the Python Web World.
 This extends to benefitting from state of the art libraries to build nice and flexible UI such as Bootstrap, on top of the JQuery foundations (which could become as prominent as the Python standard library in CubicWeb, the development team should get ready for it).

 - If there is a best way to do something, just do it and refrain from providing configurability and options.